 The eKey for a Trusted User Access Code will grant a permanent access without an expiration date until you revoke it; while the access of an eKey for a Guest Access Code or an eBadge can be temporary or periodic, which means it will be valid only in the specific duration, on specific dates or in a specific recurring time frame.
 These eKeys are also revocable at any time.

-Wi-Fi-enabled smart locks enable you to use internet-connected apps not only to lock or unlock doors from anywhere but oftentimes to access and control additional features remotely, such as getting real-time alerts of your door status, or viewing real-time live streaming that work alongside your door access control system to offer even stronger smart security.
-Lockly’s Wi-Fi enabled smart locks also allow you to integrate it with your smart home assistant to open/close the door as well as checking the door status remotely with Google Assistant or Amazon Alexa, making your life more easy and convenient.
+Wi-Fi-enabled or network-connected smart locks enable you to use internet-connected apps not only to lock or unlock doors from anywhere but oftentimes to access and control additional features remotely, such as getting real-time alerts of your door status, or viewing real-time live streaming that work alongside your door access control system to offer even stronger smart security.
+Lockly’s network-connected or Wi-Fi enabled smart locks also allow you to integrate it with your smart home assistant to open/close the door as well as checking the door status remotely with Google Assistant or Amazon Alexa, making your life more easy and convenient.

 Importance of Door Access Control